eburghar/rconfd/README.md

 under 900K in alpine). [s6-overlay](https://github.com/just-containers/s6-overlay) can kickstart you for using it inside your containers.

 One key component of s6 is [execline](https://skarnet.org/software/execline/) which aim is to replace your interpreter (ie. bash) with a no-interpreter.
-An execline script is in fact one command line where each executable consumes its own arguments, complete its task and then replaces itself with the remaining arguments (chainloading).
+An execline script is in fact a chain of commands + arguments.
+Each command consumes its own arguments, complete its task and then replaces itself with the remaining arguments (chainloading).
 The script is parsed only once at startup and no interpreter lies in memory during the process, and yet you can do everything a bash can do.
 It looks like an *impossible mission* script that is consuming itself to the end.
 Only the remaining script stays in memory at each step.
 No interpreter means fewer security risks (no injection possible with execline), fewer resources allocated, and instant startup.

 This is the `/etc/services.d/rconfd/run` script I use in my s6-overlay + rconfd based image.
 In the service directory you can put a `/etc/services.d/rconfd/notification-fd` with the content `3` which indicates that you want